A junior employee joins your team: smart, credentialed, eager to contribute.

 What replaces the learning curve

-If AI handles the grunt work, junior employees need a different path to expertise.
+If AI handles more of the grunt work, junior employees need a different path to expertise.
 Not faster.
 Not easier.
 Just different.

 Pattern recognition through verification

-Junior employees can't build skills by creating from scratch anymore.
-They need to build them by auditing what AI creates.
+Junior employees can't build every skill by creating from scratch anymore.
+They also need to build skills by auditing what AI creates.

 That means training people to: